 Impairments are identified by comparing the carrying amount with the recoverable amount.
 If individual assets do not generate future cash flows independently of other assets, recoverability is assessed on the basis of the larger cash-generating unit to which the assets belong.
 At each reporting date, Deutsche Telekom assesses whether there is any indication that an asset may be impaired.
 If any such indication exists, the recoverable amount of the asset or cash-generating unit must be determined.
 In addition, annual impairment tests are carried out for intangible assets with indefinite useful lives (goodwill and FCC licenses) at regular intervals.
-For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash-generating units that are expected to benefit from the synergies of the combination.
-If the carrying amount of the cash-generating unit to which goodwill is allocated exceeds its recoverable amount, goodwill allocated to this cash-generating unit must be reduced in the amount of the difference.
+For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash-generating unit to which goodwill is allocated exceeds its recoverable amount, goodwill allocated to this cash-generating unit must be reduced in the amount of the difference.
 Impairment losses for goodwill must not be reversed.
-If the impairment loss recognized for the cash-generating unit exceeds the carrying amount of the allocated goodwill, the additional amount of the impairment loss is to be distributed on a pro rata basis to the assets allocated to the cash-generating unit.
+If the impairment loss is to be distributed on a pro rata basis to the assets allocated to the cash-generating unit.
 The fair values or values in use (if measurable) of the individual assets shall be considered to be the minimum values.
 If the reasons for previously recognized impairments no longer exist, the impairment losses on the assets concerned (with the exception of goodwill) must be reversed.